danielrsdn/CameraMotionSensor/README.md

 # CameraMotionSensor
-This repository is used to build an executable file that runs on a Raspberry Pi Pico to operate the photo-capturing motion sensor device.
+This repository is used to build and run an executable file that runs on a Raspberry Pi Pico to operate the photo-capturing motion sensor device.
+It also sets up the Serial USB listener on the host machine to receive photos from the Pico device and communicate with services on the Cloud.
 The source code in this repo uses the ArduCAM/RPI-Pico-Cam header files from https://github.com/ArduCAM/RPI-Pico-Cam

 # Device Setup
 ## Materials needed
 - Raspberry Pi Pico
 - Arducam Mini 2MP Plus
 - Elegoo HC-SR04 Ultrasonic Module Distance Sensor
 - Bread board
-- Male-Male Jumperwires
+- Wires
 - USB

-## Configuration
+## Wiring
 ### Configure Arducam Mini 2MP Plus to Pico:
 | Arducam | Pico |
 | --------|:----:|